malaviya-parth/CN/DLL/FLow & Error Control/GBN.md

 ## Working
 - Suppose it is GB3
 - Senders sends 3 frames and waits for ACK.
 - Receiver receives first frame, then window slides to next frame.
 It receives second frame, then window slides to next frame.
 It receives third frame, then window slides to next frame.
-Now it sends single ACK for all three frames(Cumulative ACK).
+As soon as receiver receives frame it sends respective ACK.
 - After sender receives ACK, it slides the window to the next of last frame sent.
+- Example GB-3
+   - Sender has frames 123456 to send
+   - Initial window |123|456
+   - Sender sends fame 123
+   - Receiver receives 1 and sends ACK
+   - Now Sender window will be 1|234|56
+   - Receiver receives packet 2 and sends ACK
-- Next window = $0_1,1_1,2_1$
+   - Now Sender window will be 12|345|6
+   - Now packet 3 is lost, receiver still receives packet 45 but will be discarded as those are not the required packets.
+   - Timeout occurs at sender side, sender again sends the window frames 345.
+   - Like this the process occurs
 - Also, sender sets a timer for the left most frame in the window.
 If it doesn't receive ACK for that frame, it will retransmit all the frames in the window.
 It assumes frames will be received in order.
 - A timer is maintained at receiver side as well, like if the last packet sent by sender is lost then after the timer expires receiver will send cumulative of only those packets which are received.
 - For Proper Impelementation Sender Timer should be greater than Receiver Timer.